Riyad Mahrez: 2019–20 season

 In August 2019, Mahrez missed the 2019 FA Community Shield over concerns about medicine he had been given by the Algerian national team.
 The Algerian FA described it as a "non-event".
 Mahrez later started in Manchester City's 5–0 opening day away win against West Ham United, being involved in all 5 of his side's goals, providing two assists for hat-trick scorer Raheem Sterling and winning a penalty for Sergio Agüero to eventually score after a retake.

 2020–21 season

 On 28 November 2020, Mahrez scored his first hat-trick for City in a 5–0 home league win over Burnley.
 On 4 May 2021, Mahrez scored both goals in a 2–0 home win over Paris Saint-Germain in the second leg of the Champions League semi-finals, and by scoring via a direct free kick in a 2–1 away win a week earlier, he led City through to the first European Cup final in the club's history.
+However, his team lost 1–0 to Chelsea in the final, with his half-volley from the edge of the penalty area sailing just over the crossbar in the final minute of stoppage time.

+2021–22 season

+On 6 March 2022, he scored a brace in a 4–1 win over Manchester United.
+In the Champions League, he scored a record of seven goals, with the last being in the semi-final second leg away match against Real Madrid to grant his team a 1–0 lead before being subbed off.
+However, the opponent managed to turn the tie by late goals and extra-time to win 3–1 (6–5 on aggregate) and reach the final.

+Mahrez scored 24 goals in all competitions, his personal best record in one season, to be shortlisted for the Ballon d'Or.

 2022–23 season

-On 15 July 2022, Manchester City announced Mahrez had signed a two-year contract extension which will see him stay with the club until 2025.
+On 15 July 2022, Manchester City announced Mahrez had signed a two-year contract extension that would keep him at the club until 2025.
+On 22 February 2023, he scored his 20th goal in the Champions League in a 1–1 away draw against RB Leipzig in the round of 16, to become the fifth African player to achieve this feat.
+On 22 April 2023, he became the first player since Alex Dawson in 1958 to score a hat-trick in a FA Cup semi-final, notching three times against Sheffield United in a 3–0 win.
+On 10 June, Manchester City won 1–0 against Inter Milan in the Champions League final, in which he became the second Algerian to win the competition after Rabah Madjer in 1987.
+In addition, he managed to win the continental treble with his club, despite not featuring in both FA Cup and Champions League finals.